jflamy/owlcms-tracker/CREATE_YOUR_OWN.md

 ## Summary

 **What you DON'T need to do:**
-- ❌ Change OWLCMS configuration
+- ❌ Change OWLCMS code
 - ❌ Modify OWLCMS endpoints
 - ❌ Update OWLCMS data format